AMReX-Astro/Castro/README.md

 *an adaptive mesh, astrophysical radiation hydrodynamics simulation code*

-`Castro` is an adaptive-mesh compressible radiation hydrodynamics code for astrophysical flows.  `Castro` supports a general equation of state, full Poisson gravity, and reactive flows, and is parallelized with MPI + OpenMP.
+`Castro` is an adaptive-mesh compressible radiation / MHD / hydrodynamics code for astrophysical flows.  `Castro` supports a general equation of state, full Poisson gravity, and reactive flows, and is parallelized with MPI + OpenMP for CPUs and MPI + CUDA for GPUs.

 More information on Castro can be found here: